spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 Pre-registration information will be distributed by email to the SPIN-info mailing around mid-february.
 If you are interested, please subscribe to the mailing list [here](https://mailman.rrz.uni-hamburg.de/mailman/listinfo/spin-info).
 {: style="text-align: justify;"}

+Please note that the capacity of the venue in Carcans is limited, and we prioritize participation by researchers who are actively involved in the SPIN project.
+Therefore we ask you to submit a short statement of your motivation for participation in the workshop as well as your research interests.
+We will let you know by April 5th whether your registration has been accepted.
+{: style="text-align: justify;"}

 ## Covid regulations

 You can find up to date information about the French Covid regulations [here](https://www.diplomatie.gouv.fr/en/coming-to-france/coming-to-france-your-covid-19-questions-answered/article/coming-to-france-your-covid-19-questions-answered?var_mode=calcul).